9 Amazing Benefits of Foam Rolling You Should Know

 5. Reduce the risk of injury through Foam Rolling

 By giving your muscles a foam roller massage before your workout, you’re helping to reduce the risk of injury.

 This is because you’re releasing any adhesions in the muscle fiber that might otherwise cause reduced mobility and flexibility, leading to injury.

-6. Relieves stress
+6. Relieve stress

 There are a number of amazing stress-busting benefits linked with foam rolling.
 It calms the nervous system and massages the acupressure points connected to the adrenals.